 - 1. Prior to installation, flush line to remove debris. - 2.
 Install valve so the flow arrow matches flow through the line, and gauges to monitor valve inlet and outlet pressures.
 A Position Indicator can be installed to provide visual indication of valve position and operation without disassembly. - 3.
 Install isolation valves upstream and downstream of the main valve. - 4.
 Provide adequate clearance for valve servicing and maintenance.
 Refer to valve servicing dimensions on next page.
 Avoid installing valves 6" and larger in the vertical position (main valve stem horizontal).
 Automatic Control Valves (ACVs) are designed for horizontal in-line installation, with the cover facing up (main valve stem vertical).
 Slow operation or premature stem and guide wear may occur if valve is not installed according to factory recommendations.
 Consult factory for detailed engineering review prior to ordering if valve is to be installed other than horizontally in-line. - 5.
 If valve is equipped with a pilot control system, extra precautions should be made during installation to protect the piping circuit from damage.
 Only remove the pilot control system from the valve if necessary.
 Tubing and fittings should be kept clean and replaced exactly as removed.
 Consult appropriate hydraulic schematic to ensure proper re-assembly. - 6.
 To accurately set flow rates, either a differential gauge or a flow meter should be installed. - 7.
 Check orifice plate to assure that sense holes are free from obstruction. - 8.
-After installation, vent entrapped air from valve cover and pilot system by following instructions on Technical Bulletin. - 9.
-Install a pressure gauge at a location downstream of valve.
+Connect solenoid wiring leads to desired switching device, using safe, standard electrical practices. - 9.
+After installation, vent entrapped air from valve cover and pilot system by following instructions on Technical Bulletin.